Two software packages which I developed (one of which I also sold and supported) through my own business between 1980 and 1990.

 From 1980 to 1990, I spent 15,000 hours developing a Marketing and Sales aid called Marketeer.
 An overview of its main functions and their interactions is shown below:

 Marketeer was released first on an ITT 2020 (Apple II clone) in 1981.
 It was converted for the IBM PC/XT during 1985, and a multi-user network version was installed at its first user site in June 1986.
 It was a growing design which was continually being improved in the light of in-house research and suggestions from the field.
-It is currently being re-written as a Java applet to run within a browser window or on a Java-enabled operating system's desktop.
+It was written in Microsoft QuickBASIC.
+I once had the intention to re-write it as a Java applet to run within a browser window or on a Java-enabled operating system's desktop but saw the demise of the Java applet platform which occurred finally in 2019.
+I have subsequently [during 2020] re-writted a completely re-vamped version of Marketeer in 'C' to run on Linux.

 Marketeer provided its users with automated help to: